 Use the following command to rotate

-Conditionals in Python - Cropped.png image clockwise to 90 degrees and save it as
+Conditionals in Python - Cropped.png, an example image clockwise to 90 degrees and save it as

 convert 'Conditionals in Python - Cropped.png' -rotate 90 'Conditionals in Python - Rotated.png'